WillDraxler/R4Human_Ecology/content/project/project_3_weather_dataset/index.md

 ## Background

-The need for a data set to be built arose out of a miscommunication between the Edward McCormick Blaire Research Station on Mount Desert Rock and the Alice Eno Research Station on Great Duck Island.
+The need for a data set to be built arose out of a miscommunication between the Edward McCormick Blair Research Station on Mount Desert Rock and the Alice Eno Research Station on Great Duck Island.
 A research project on GDI attempted to observe any correlations between various weather conditions and fledgling success on both islands.
 The data collection was conducted, but the weather conditions on Mount Desert Rock were not recorded the way that the project leader had intended.
-Thus, a supplementary dataset was required, and instead of building one based on daily observations in the field, we sought to build one posthumously with data collected by the weather buoy at the station.
+Thus, a supplementary data set was required, and instead of building one based on daily observations in the field, we sought to build one posthumously with data collected by the weather buoy at the station.

 ## Process

 The actual process was not all that exciting, but taught many lessons.
-To access the data, we downloaded it as a txt file from NOAA.
+To access the data, we downloaded it as a .txt file from NOAA.
 There was then a large process of cleaning the data, and mutating each column and converting it to be the intended variable and unit.
 It was a process of finding various bits of data from several sources and making it all work.

 ```
 data_2023 <- read_csv("2023_all_season_data.csv")